 Please Note: The are no exact dates of death for Glenolden in 1905.
 Deaths for 1906 were not submitted by Birmington, East Ward of Clifton Heights, Colwyn, Edgmont, 2nd Ward of Marcus Hook, Marple, Newtown, Norwood, Radnor, Ridley Park, Swarthmore, and Tinicum.

 Everything after 1906 is with the PA Department of Health, Division.
 Of Vital Records, P.O.
 Box 1528, New Castle, PA 16103.
 The telephone number is (724)-656-3100 or (844)-228-3516 (toll-free).
 Forms can be obtained through their website: https://www.health.pa.gov/topics/certificates/Pages/Vital%20Records.aspx.

 DELAWARE COUNTY DIVORCES 1883- 1940 - Name index 1883-1933

 EQUITY CASE FILES – 1856-1897.
 Original papers filed in equity cases.
 Name index.

-The source of the information is primarily the Veterans Administration, and for the Civil War, Bates Register.
+The source of the information is primarily the Veterans Administration.
+For the Civil War, the Bates Register.
 All information that is available to the Archives is provided herein.
 Queries can be by last name or cemetery.